-Exam 1: 20% Exam 2: 20% Essay: 25% Quizzes: 10% Group Presentations: 10% Attendance and Participation: 15%
+Exam 1: 27% Exam 2: 28% Analysis Paper 1: 10% Analysis Paper 2: 10% Quizzes: 10% Attendance and Participation: 15%

-Exams: The exams will consist of a) twenty multiple-choice questions based on concepts from the textbook, lectures, and discussions; and b) four identification and written analysis questions, which will require you to identify an artwork and its period/style and to apply course concepts while analyzing and interpreting it.
+Exams: The exams will consist of a) twenty multiple-choice/matching questions based on concepts from the textbook, lectures, and discussions; and b) six identification and written analysis questions, which will require you to identify an artwork and its period/style and to apply course concepts while analyzing and interpreting it.

-Essay: Two class sessions will be conducted at the National Art Museum of China.
-The first day, students will explore the museum to locate an artwork to analyze for the 5-pp. essay.
-The second day, students will study their chosen works closely, taking notes from which they will write the essay.
+Essay: Two class sessions will occur at the National Museum of China (free admission; reserve in advance).
+The first day, students will explore the museum to locate an artwork to analyze for the 2-3 pp. essay.
+On the second day, students will study their chosen works closely, taking notes from which they will write the essay.
 The essay will introduce the work by locating it within its historical and aesthetic contexts.
 It will analyze and interpret the artwork to demonstrate grasp of course material, aesthetic appreciation, analytical skills, and interpretative argumentation.
+Above all, the paper is to reflect the student's observations, critical thinking, and interpretive imagination.
+For the second analysis paper, we will meet at the Ullens Center for Contemporary Art (UCCA).

-Quizzes: There will be six unannounced quizzes, which will be based on assigned readings.
-These will consist of five multiple-choice questions.
+Quizzes: Reading is required for each class session: no exceptions.
+There will be six unannounced quizzes, which will be based on assigned readings.
+These will consist of three multiple-choice questions each.
+The sole purpose of these quizzes is to ensure that students are reading in advance of class.
 The lowest quiz grade will be dropped.